TencentARC/ArcNerf/docs/models.md

 mix of volume and network, sparse octree, multi-res volume with hashing, tensorRF etc. All the blocks can be select from `geometry/radiance` part in `cfgs.model`.

+### EncoderMLPGeoNet/EncoderMLPRadianceNetwork
+This class use a `encoder`+`mlp network` for modeling the geometry and color.
+You can build the encoder/mlp differently if you introduce a new class.

-### Linear Network Model
+#### Linear Network Model
-implicit network for mapping xyz -> sigma/sdf/rgb, etc. Pure linear network Specify the type as `GeoNet/RadianceNet`(or leave it blank, which will be default)
+implicit network for mapping xyz -> sigma/sdf/rgb, etc. Encoder + pure linear network Specify the type as `GeoNet/RadianceNet`(or leave it blank, which will be default)

-#### GeoNet
+- GeoNet
 Multiple DenseLayer/SirenLayer.
 For details, ref to the implementation.
   - geometric_init: If True, init the geonet such that represent a sdf of sphere with radius_init(inner sdf < 0). siren layer will use pretrain, dense layer will use weight/bias init(But like an oval than sphere).

-#### RadianceNet
+- RadianceNet
 Multiple DenseLayer/SirenLayer.
 For details, ref to the implementation.

+#### TCNN FusedMLP Model
+Same structure with `Linear Network Model`.
+But multi-layer mlp is replaced by the fusedmlp from [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn).
+It is must faster than original linear network, but loses flexibility(Only fix neuron size, hard to init the params, hard to modify source code, etc.)
+Specify the type as `FusedMLPGeoNet/FusedMLPRadianceNet`.

 ------------------------------------------------------------------------
 # chunk_size